CDI shared theme + palette (used across chapters)

 Heatmaps work best when the matrix:

-- has been transformed (raw counts are dominated by depth)
+- has been transformed (raw counts are dominated by sequencing depth)

 - has a limited number of taxa (readable signal)